Deceuninck-Quick-Step secure sponsorship after compensation threat – VeloNews.com

 Deceuninck-Quick-Step has pinned down its financial future as it weathers the coronavirus crisis.

 “We are taking out our three-year contract anyway,” Francis Van Eeckhout, CEO of Deceuninck said.
-“In the hope that no other virus will flatten the world in 2021, I assume that everyone will be even more crazy about Alaphilippe and Evenepoel.”
+“In the hope that no other virus will flatten the world in 2021, I assume that everyone will be even [crazier] about Alaphilippe and Evenepoel.”

 Despite a wave of financial uncertainty sweeping the cycling world that has seen teams cutting rider salaries and sponsoring companies fighting for survival, Deceuninck’s decision to extend the partnership is a sign of faith in a team so often visiting the podium of races around the globe.